Radinax/React-Personal-Blog-Gatsby/src/pages/6-second-project/index.md

 We learned how to get data inside a deep JSON just by using Object.values and .map(), knowing this is crucial and will save you many hours trying to figure out how to get the data, so simply writting it down in a piece of paper can help you figure out how to get that data.
 In future posts we will learn how to use GraphQL to get data that are much deep inside a more complex JSON and doing a simple Query we can get it without wasting time and code lines.

-On the next post we will go into the big beast which is called Redux, its a state management that can seem very complex at first, but we will break it down so its much easier to digest.
+On the next post we will go into the big beast which is called Redux, it's a state management that can seem very complex at first, but we will break it down so it's much easier to digest.

 See you on the next post.